Publications

 Chemnitz, C. & Schmelz, K. (2004).
 Von denen, die auszogen, ihre Stärken zu finden – Ein erlebnistherapeutisches Tagesseminar in der psychosomatischen Rehabilitation (Of those who went out to and their strengths – An experiential therapy day seminar in psychosomatic rehabilitation).
 In: Ferstl, Schettgen, and Scholz (eds.).
 Der Nutzen des Nachklangs.
 ZIEL Zentrum für Interdisziplinäres Erfahrungsorientiertes Lernen, 257-267.

-Sam and my first joint paper published
+Sam and my first joint paper published,

 The beginning of an exciting journey on endogenous